RefugePoint Distributes Smartphones to Clients

 Distribution of the smartphones was made possible by a grant from Focusing Philanthropy.
 In 2020, Focusing Philanthropy supported RefugePoint’s emergency COVID response in Nairobi through a matching campaign.
 Seeing both RefugePoint’s success in protecting refugees and ongoing hardships, Focusing Philanthropy awarded an additional grant to address Nairobi’s specific opportunities and challenges.
 These included helping refugee children safely return to reopened schools, providing additional food and rent assistance, supporting businesses that could find success in the COVID-impacted market, and ensuring all RefugePoint clients could access services remotely and safely.

 We are excited to see the innovative ways that clients will use the phones.
-We have already seen that some clients are using the phones as tools to market their businesses and improve communication with their customers.
+We have already seen that some clients are using their phones as tools to market their businesses and improve communication with their customers.
 One client, Mary, is using her smartphone to market the peanut butter that she makes.
 Her son helped her create some ads that she posts on her WhatsApp and shares widely with potential clients from her community and her church.